If you have questions about the Keto Diet, well my friend, you’ve come to the right place!

 But let’s get back on track: There are two ways for your body to fuel itself off of ketones:

-- It can make the ketones itself during periods of fasting or due to consumption of fat and the absence of glucose.
-Woot for home cookin’.
+- It can make the ketones itself during periods of fasting or due to the consumption of fat and the absence of glucose.
+Woot for home-cookin’.

 - Consume actual ketones – these are called “exogenous ketones,” which I’ll cover later in the article.

 This concludes our boring sciencey section about ketones and allows us to get back to the real reason you’re here.

 The answer: Probably.